jsmienk/BDCSH/REPORT.md

 #### 1.1.2 Songs Listened to per User per Hour of the Day

 >For each user the hour of the day (s)he listened most often to songs.
 Expected output: (FirstName, LastName, hourOfday, numberOfTimesListened to a song in that hour of the day).

+For this assignment we need to combine data from two different sources for the first time.
+The way this works using Python is to feed both sources to the mapper after each other.
+Determining which line is from which source can be done by comparing the amount of columns in the CSV file.

 ##### 1.1.2 Mapper